lugarcia94/central-dos-cabelos/README.md

-# boilerplate - Fbits localhost
+# Boilerplate - Fbits localhost
 ###### Just change name of project in package.json to the name of your store
 ###### npm install - to install packages
 ###### npm start - to run project